jsi1v4/angular-rx-actions/README.md

 # Angular Rxjs Actions
-Tool for angular projects or reactive applications with rxjs.
+Tool for angular projects or reactive applications with rxjs, [take a look!](https://jsi1v4.com/angular-rx-actions)

 ## How to use